totaloutput/soterd/rpcclient/README.md

 ## Documentation

 * [API Reference](doc.go)
-    * TODO: This will be updated to godoc.org link when soteria-dag is made public
+    * TODO: This will be updated to godoc.org link when soterium is made public
 * [soterd Websockets Example](examples/soterdwebsockets/README.md)
   Connects to a soterd RPC server using TLS-secured websockets, registers for block connected and block disconnected notifications, and gets the current